matrix-org/sytest/docker/README.md

 These are automatically build and deployed on the `develop` branch by GitHub Actions.
 See `.github/workflows.docker.yml` for the gory details.

-Historically, the containers were built by executing `./build.sh`, then pushed up to Docker Hub with `./push.sh`.

 ## Loading sytest plugins at start

 To utilize sytest plugins and automatically load them on start set the `PLUGINS` environment variable.